Author: Foong Cheng Leong

 In the 1986 Annual General Meeting of the Federal Territory and Selangor Bar, it was mooted whether a separate Bar be established for all practising members within the state of Selangor.
 Members practising in the state of Selangor felt that they will be better served with a committee that comprises more Selangor Bar members and furthermore, most Bar events were held in Kuala Lumpur.

-However, this discussion was abandoned and the floor decided that the incoming Committee appoints two protem Committee to study the severance of the Federal Territory and Selangor Bar.
-The Selangor Bar Protem Committee and Federal Territory Bar Protem Committee were then established and chaired by Mr. Jeffrey Fernandez and Mr. Dulip Singh respectively.
+However, this discussion was abandoned and the floor decided that the incoming Committee appoint two protem Committee to study the severance of the Federal Territory and Selangor Bar.
+The Selangor Bar Protem Committee and Federal Territory Bar Protem Committee were then established and chaired by Jeffrey Fernandez and Dulip Singh, respectively.

 A meeting of members practising in the Federal Territory of Kuala Lumpur was called in 1992.
 About 2,300 members were practising in Kuala Lumpur at that time.